 2Design different layouts for different devices.
 You can use a combination of CSS and JavaScript to detect a user’s device, as well as its capabilities (whether it supports Java, Flash, etc.,) and display a particular version of your site accordingly.
 CSS Media Queries are particularly useful for determining the size/resolution of the device.

 3Account for different types of interactions.
 Your visitor could be interacting with your website using a mouse, a keyboard, a touchscreen, or even a screen-reader for visually-impaired people.
 Considering this, your website should respond to mouse clicks, keyboard keys (Tab, Enter, Return, etc.,) and screen finger-touches.
-Hover-over effects do not with anything except for a mouse.
+Hover-over effects do not work with anything except for a mouse.
 Instead of using these effects, you could use require the visitor to click a button or icon to display whatever was previously displayed on a mouse hover.

 4Consider using a Content Management System (CMS).
 An easy way to ensure your site design is responsive is to use a CMS with a pre-built responsive theme.
 Using a CMS like Joomla, Drupal, or WordPress allows you to ensure your website looks great on all devices without having to code the responsive elements yourself.X Check with your webhosting provider to see which CMS tools are available with your service.